bluewaysw/pcgeos/TechDocs/Markdown/Routines/rroutu_z.md

 This routine converts a 32-bit unsigned integer to its ASCII representation and writes it to the specified buffer.
-It returns the length of the string (not counting the nulll termination, if any).
+It returns the length of the string (not counting the null termination, if any).
 The routine is passed the following
 arguments:
 *buffer* - This is a pointer to a character buffer.
 The buffer must be long enough to accommodate the largest string; that is, there must